cymaticsecurity/php-client/README.md

  - `Access JWT token` on the header as `Authorization Bearer`
  - `Content-Type` as `application/json` on the header
  - `c_uuid` from the user attempting to log in
- - `Identity JWT` from the Browser on the body payload

 #### Abstract example